 Why air quality monitoring is important for hygiene

 Nowadays, different PM categories are usually reported under the common nomenclature of PMx, where ‘x’ defines the maximum particle diameter in the airborne particle mixture or ‘aerosol’.
 As an example, PM2.5 defines inhalable particles with a diameter of generally 2.5 micrometers (virus control/hospital hygiene as an example) and smaller, PM10 particles with a diameter of 10 micrometers and smaller, and so forth for other applications.

 Ripples IOT provides wireless environment monitoring solutions based on high precision air quality dust sensors capable of detecting 0.5µm particles.
-Compared to other vendor models, our solutions have the capability to intake and analyze greater air volume, providing more consistent and accurate results for environmental air quality monitoring.
+Compared to other vendor models, our solutions have the capability to intake and analyze greater air volume, providing more consistent and accurate results for environmental air quality monitoring to enhance customer experience in industrial & retail spaces.

 Where air quality & PM matters